Drakmario/Meteoric-Docs/command-usage/commands/mod-commands.md

----
-description: >-
+> Moderation commands | Catagory: Moderation.
+>
-  Meteoric moderation commands are mainly used by moderators and admins.
+>>  Meteoric moderation commands are mainly used by moderators and admins.
 All of these commands will require role permissions for both the message author as well for the bot.
-All of these commands will require both the author of the message as well the bot to have the correct role permissions to perform these commands.
+All of these commands will require both the author of the message as well the bot to have the correct role permissions to perform these commands. ⚠ - A update could require these commands to need configuration.
----

-# Moderation Commands

-## Using Commands

 ### Poll